 Spring is finally here, and while we might not have been dealing with the freeze like our neighbors to the north it’s still nice to have real Panama City weather back!
-With the change in the seasons we also start thinking about getting more physically active.
-Sports are back on the radar, and with them come the potential for serious injuries.
+With the change in the seasons, we also start thinking about getting more physically active.
+Sports are back on the radar, and with them comes the potential for serious injuries.

 Whether it’s you or your child playing rough you don’t skimp on the protective gear.
 We want to protect ourselves against the bumps, bangs, and hits that a lot of sports come with – but what about your teeth?
 Sports-related dental emergencies account for over 600,000 hospital visits each year, many of which could have been prevented with a good custom mouthguard.
 What’s in your mouth when you hit the field?

 Athletic Mouthguards: Stopping More Than Just Chipped Teeth